 - Heat the olive oil in a large non-stick pan (medium-to-high heat).

-- Add the diced onion and fry until soft (about 3 mins).
+- Add the sliced onion and fry until soft (about 3 mins).

 - Add the meatballs and fry until sealed (8-10 mins), turning every few mins.